 GULFSANDS PETROLEUM PLC

-Gulfsands Petroleum plc (“Gulfsands”, the “Group” or the “Company” – AIM: GPX), the oil and gas company with activities in Syria, Colombia and Morocco, is pleased to announce a significant reset of its Putumayo-14 Licence (“PUT-14 Licence”) in Colombia.
+Gulfsands Petroleum plc (“Gulfsands”, the “Group” or the “Company” – AIM: GPX), the oil and gas company with activities in Syria, Tunisia, Colombia and Morocco, is pleased to provide the following update regarding its Putumayo-14 Contract in Colombia.

 For further information, please refer to the Company’s website at www.gulfsands.com or contact: